thomasread99/linux_pam_nfc/CONTRIBUTING.md

 - Refactor the code into the shortest/most optimal format

 ## Extension
-*Please get in touch with the owner of this project before attempting anything from this section - thomas@readcode.co.uk*
+*Please get in touch with the owner of this project before attempting anything from this section*
 - Windows/MacOS version

 # Getting started